 According to records from the Public Service Commission, AAAfordable Transportation’s charter bus authority was suspended last October for failing to report revenues as required by the state of Maryland.

 AAAfordable Transportation has had a clean safety record over the last two years.
 However, a company bus was involved in a crash four years ago that left at least 13 people with injuries.

 Victims of Baltimore Bus Crash Speak About the Tragedy

 Shawn Braxton was driving his Ford Mustang to work early in the morning when he noticed headlights in his rearview mirror.
 At first, he didn’t think anything of it, then, when he looked back a second time, the headlights were right on top of him.

 Mr. Braxton began to steer his car to the right, but there was nothing he could do to avoid being hit by the school bus.
 He let go of the steering wheel, tucked his head down, and waited for the car to come to a stop.
 When he got out of the car, it was an unrecognizable shell of twisted steel.

 Miraculously, Mr. Braxton was able to walk away from the accident, which is something that he is still processing.
 “I walked away from it and that’s just hard for me to comprehend mentally and then emotionally, it’s a battle,” Braxton said of the crash.

-“You have to deal with the mental and emotional side of it afterwards knowing that you were part of something where people passed away.”
+“You have to deal with the mental and emotional side of it afterward knowing that you were part of something where people passed away.”